hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 }
 ```

-## Retrieving the output of a blockchain event
+## Retrieve the output of a blockchain event

 Once we have received a blockchain event, we can go look up the output of that event to see the interesting things about it, like what value the stored integer was actually set to.
 To do that, we use the `reference` ID from the WebSocket event, and query the `blockchainevents` endpoint.